ScottLouvau/scottlouvau.github.io/content/code/2022/2022-08-10-performance-datetime-parse-in-cs/index.md

 }
 ```

 Note my addition of **MethodImplOptions.AggressiveInlining**.
-I wrote this code inline originally, then decided it should be a method and factored it out.
-When I did, the performance dropped by a third.
-At this point, either method call overhead is starting to matter, or conditions in the calling code (block.Length >= 28) is helping to cut out bounds checks, perhaps.
+I wrote this code inline originally, then refactored it into a method and saw the performance drop by a third.
+At this point, either method call overhead is starting to matter, or conditions in the calling code (block.Length >= 28) are helping to cut out bounds checks in the inner code, perhaps.

 The runtime goes from **485 ms** to **182 ms**, reaching our performance goal.

 It's a good thing, too, because I'm not sure where we'd get further gains.
 The I/O is in bulk with no conversions and no copying, and the DateTime parsing is about as minimal as it could be.

+This code would need some detailed comments and to have some validation added back in to really be used.
+As-is, however, we're now parsing **54 million** text DateTimes per second!

 We don't need to go further, but if we did, I would probably choose to start changing the rules about our inputs and outputs.
 If we were doing this work repeatedly on the same file, could we just save a copy already converted to DateTime instead?

 ## DateTime UTC Ticks as Binary

 To find out, I decided to write a binary file where I write each DateTime.ToUniversalTime().Ticks using BinaryWriter and then read it in with BinaryReader.
-I might or might not be able to get the provider of the files to send them like this, but if I was scanning them repeatedly, I could also compute and cache the converted form myself.
+I might or might not be able to get the provider of the files to send them like this.
+However, if I'm processing them repeatedly, I could write out this version on the first pass through, and then find it and skip the text file on subsequent passes.

 ```c#
 using (BinaryReader r = new BinaryReader(File.OpenRead(Path.ChangeExtension(filePath, ".bin"))))